Ellaji/BatchResizers-Python-/README.md

 Scripts for batch processing images

 To run this script, PIL or Pillow should be installed.
-Also jpeg and png decoders (libraries) should be installed with PIl or Pillow.
+Also jpeg and png decoders (libraries) should be installed with PIL or Pillow.
 There is an OS X (Mac) .DS_Store workaround in the script, which can be deleted for other operating systems.

 In command line, cd to the script